 A lived-in family home

-The beauty of Antony derives not from ornament but from its stone, which glows a silvery grey on a bright Cornish day, and from its perfect proportions, which give it a timeless quality.
+The beauty of the house derives not from ornament but from the Pentewan stone which glows a silvery grey on a bright Cornish day and the neat proportions of the house which give a timeless quality.
 The setting is even more breathtaking.
 The house sits high above the river Lynher with sweeping views.

-Treasures in the house include portraits painted by Joshua Reynolds, a flag surviving from the English Civil War and a portrait of Charles I painted during his trial one month before he was executed.
-The spirit of collecting is kept very much alive at Antony so enjoy the novelty of seeing recent acquisitions displayed next to older pieces.
-Learn more about the items in the house and how they are cared for on a Conservation-in-Action afternoon
+Treasures in the house include portraits by Joshua Reynolds, a flag surviving from the English Civil War and a portrait of Charles I painted during his trial, one month before he was executed.
+The spirit of collecting is kept very much alive at Antony so you can enjoy the novelty of seeing recent acquisitions displayed next to older pieces.

-The house is still lived-in by the Carew Poles making a visit to Antony particularly special.
-Expect to see toys in the saloon because a litle boy and girl live here.
-The personal touch is everywhere from the bedtime reading laid out in still used bedrooms to the occasional sighting of Alba, the family dog.
+The house is still lived-in by the Carew Poles.
+You might see toys in the saloon because a litle boy and girl live here.
+The personal touch is everywhere from bedtime reading laid out in still used rooms to the occasional sighting of Alba, the family dog.